 Neighborhood assimilation centers were set up to help all children and adults learn to be more American and to turn their backs on the lives they had left behind in “the Old Country”.
 The Ku Klux Klan was deeply entrenched in the small counties ringing the big city of Indianapolis, and there was a simmering contempt for anyone or anything that may have been in allegiance with the Kaiser.

 John and Mary were raising their children in between the country folk to the west, and the eastward cultured city dwellers just across the White River bridge.
-Considered West Indianapolis at one time, their small neighborhood was now called Haughville named after the metals manufacturers plant located there by Haugh Brothers in the 1880′s.
+Considered West Indianapolis at one time, their small neighborhood was now called Haughville named after the metals manufacturers plant located there by Haugh Brothers in the 1880’s.
 Soon Haugh’s foundry was joined by the modern refrigerated packing business Kingans and the immigrant workers flooded in to take the jobs and simple frame housing.
 They had been recruited and imported from their bergs and villages in places like Slovenia, Serbia, and Croatia.
-That’s how the Urbanskis came to Indianapolis and that’s how they made their living too.
+That’s how the Urbanskis had come to Indianapolis and that’s how they earned their daily wage too.

 Note: he is the tallest in the center of the back row in the photo.